The Bankrate promise

 Benefits of MBA degrees

 An MBA degree can make a huge difference in students’ career potential and future salary.
-Here are some of the main benefits to consider about this degree.

 Higher salary potential

 Many people pursue an MBA for improved earning potential, with many business professionals earning more than $100,000 annually.
 Of course, your salary depends on your area of expertise, company, location and more.
 PayScale data shows that the average MBA graduate earns around $92,000 nationally.

 Along with a salary increase, many MBA graduates enjoy improved access to leadership positions.
 MBA programs often focus on leadership and management skills to ensure that graduates can take that forward step professionally.

 Employers are also looking to hire graduates with MBA degrees.
 The Graduate Management Admission Council found that 92 percent of surveyed recruiters plan to hire MBA graduates in 2022.

 MBA programs equip business professionals with marketable and in-demand skills.